Angus Dawson: International representative rowing

 Following his return to Australia in 2021 and before national team selections for the delayed Tokyo Olympics, Dawson had forced his way into the Australian men's eight, which had qualified for the Olympics on 2019 international performances.
-In Tokyo the Australian men's eight placed fourth in their heat, fourth in the repechage and sixth in the Olympic A final.
-The Australian mens's eight finished 8.27 seconds behind 5th place with a disappointing performance for the crew, well off the pace of the rest of the crews in the race.
+In Tokyo the Australian men's eight placed fourth in their heat, fourth in the repêchage and sixth in the Olympic A final.
+The Australian men's eight finished 8.27 seconds behind fifth place with a disappointing performance for the crew, well off the pace of the rest of the crews in the race.

-In March 2022 Dawson was selected into the men's sweep squad within the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+In March 2022 Dawson was selected into the men's sweep squad for the 2022 international season and the 2022 World Rowing Championships.
 Leading up to the 2022 World Rowing U23 Championships Dawson stroked the U23 men's eight competing as an Australia 2 crew at the World Rowing Cup III in Lucerne.
-Two weeks later in that crew he won a gold medal at the U23 World Championships in Varese.
+Two weeks later in that crew he won a bronze medal at the U23 World Championships in Varese.

+In March 2023 Dawson was again selected in the Australian senior men's sweep-oar squad for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy Dawson raced as Australia's 2- entrant with Jack O'Brien.
+They finished 3rd in the A final to win the bronze medal.
+At 2023's RWC III in Lucerne, Dawson and O'Brien were selected into the Australian men's eight.
+In the final the Australian eight rowed stroke for stroke with their fancied Great Britain rivals but then moved away at the 1000m mark and held on for an upset gold medal victory.
+For the 2023 World Rowing Championships in Belgrade Serbia, the Australian men's eight was left unchanged and Dawson again raced in the seven seat.
+They won their heat powering past the USA eight who had headed them at the 1000m mark.
+In the A final Australia and Great Britain traded the lead over the first 1000m, but beyond that point the result mirrored that of 2022 with Great Britain exerting dominance by the 1500m, fighting off a fast finishing Dutch eight who took silver and leaving the Australians with the bronze for the second successive year.